 Spam filters look for the word “Dear” along with a capitalized noun.
-Spam emails often start off with the traditional letter opening of “Dear _____”.
+Spam emails often start with the traditional letter opening of “Dear _____.”
 The phrase “Dear Friend” is particularly bad.
-Aside from being nondescript and impersonal, it makes it pretty clear that you have no idea who you’re emailing.
+Aside from being nondescript and impersonal, it makes it pretty clear that you have no idea whom it is you’re emailing.
 Using any such phrases will add to your spam score.
 The best course of action is to use alternatives like “Hi _____,” “Hello _____,” or simply the name alone.

 3. “If You No Longer Wish to Receive”

-If it needs to be described as risk free, chances are it’s not.
-The term “risk free” is overused in all kinds of spam, from TV to email.
-Accordingly, spam filters flag messages containing the expression “risk free”.
+If it needs to be described as risk-free, chances are it’s not.
+The term “risk-free” is overused in all kinds of spam, from TV to email.
+Accordingly, spam filters flag messages containing the expression “risk-free.”
 If you had to, you could use alternative phrasing.
-I would just avoid such descriptors altogether.
+I would avoid such descriptors altogether.

 5. “Save $$$”